th3v3rb/th3v3rb/README.md

 # 👋 Hey there, I’m @th3v3rb!

 ## 👀 What's Up?
-I'm deep into Laravel projects—love crafting backend solutions that scale.
+I'm deep into Springboot projects—love crafting backend solutions that scale.
 From handling databases to optimizing server performance, I'm all about making things run like clockwork.

 ## 🌱 Learning Journey
 Currently geeking out on microservices with Spring.
 It's mind-blowing how these little services can revolutionize software architecture.
 Exciting times as I dive into building distributed systems!